luxfi/LPs/LPs/lp-6081-b-chain-bridge-chain-specification.md

 ### Chain Architecture

-B-Chain is a specialized Lux subnet optimized for bridge operations:
+B-Chain is a specialized Lux chain optimized for bridge operations:

 ```
 ┌─────────────────────────────────────────────────────────┐